laszlo-horvath/mr-refactor-challenge/README.md

 Please implement the user story below:

-> - As a user, I want to see four cheapest NFTs from the collection I want to sweep floor for.
+> - As a user, I want to see four cheapest NFTs from a collection.
 > - For each NFT I want to see its name, image and current price in ETH

 ### Details